-Issuer and Guarantor
+Issuer and Guarantor I

-Fannie Mae, a government-sponsored enterprise that was chartered by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
-The address of our principal office is 3900 Wisconsin Avenue NW, Washington, DC 20016; the telephone number is 202-752-7000.
+Fannie Mae is a government-sponsored enterprise that was chartered by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
+The address of our principal office is 3900 Wisconsin Avenue NW, Washington, DC 20016; the telephone number is 800-2FANNIE (800-232-6643).

 Fannie Mae has been under conservatorship since September 6, 2008.
 The conservator, the Federal Housing Finance Agency, succeeded to all rights, titles, powers and privileges of Fannie Mae and of any shareholder, officer or director of the company with respect to the company and its assets.
-For additional information on conservatorship, see "FANNIE MAE-Regulation and Conservatorship."
+For additional information on conservatorship, see "FANNIE MAE- Regulation and Conservatorship."